-For example, when cluster-enabling NSS pools the default naming conventions used by NSS are:
+For example, when you cluster-enable NSS pools, these are the default naming conventions used by NSS:

 Resources have an identity in each peer cluster, and the names are the same in each peer cluster.
 For example, Figure 3-2 shows the cluster resource identity in each of two peer clusters.